 Properly sourced, eggs are a near-perfect superfood, provided, of course, you do not have a true egg allergy (in which case, you are most likely reacting to the egg white).

-How did I overcome my aversion to—and apprehension of—eating raw egg?
+How did I overcome my apprehension of a condiment made with raw eggs?

 –By remembering a phenomenal meal at La Bastide de Tourtour, a gastronomic restaurant tucked away in the hills of the Haut Var (eastern Provence), to which a winemaker and his wife had whisked us away to sample his wines: aioli had been a delectable, spotlight-stealing highlight.